-We would like to try to explain some of the complexities of music use and royalty-free music.
+We would like to try to explain some of the complexities of music use and royalty free music.
 We’ve tried to make this as short as we could:

-General royalty-free music (PRO Tracks):
+1. General royalty free music (PRO Tracks):

-A year later, your film ends up getting broadcast on BBC, or perhaps on YouTube.
+A year later, your film ends up getting broadcast on BBC, or perhaps a local TV network, or on YouTube.
 Now, the composer will receive a small payment for this.
-This payment is however just taken from the already paid, annual license that the BBC and YouTube pays to the performance rights organization.
+This money is however just taken from the already paid, annual license that the broadcaster pays to the performance rights organization.
 No extra money is payable by anybody.
 Nobody has incurred any extra expenses, because the license money was already paid by the broadcaster, as a large annual fee.

 The only time an actual additional expense would come into this situation would be if you decide to broadcast the music yourself, and you don’t already have a broadcasting license.
 For example, at a concert or at some kind of venue that doesn’t already have a PRO license.
 Some countries also consider telephone music-on-hold to be a “broadcast” – other countries do not.